argoproj/argo-events/docs/trigger.md

 - [Gateway](gateway.md)
 - [Sensor](sensor.md)

-### Trigger Standard Kubernetes Resource
+## How to trigger standard Kubernetes Resource instead of Argo Workflow?
 There could be a case where you may want to trigger a standard Kubernetes resource like Pod, Deployment etc. instead of an Argo Workflow.
-The sensor allows you to trigger any K8s resource in the same way you would trigger an Argo Workflow.
+The sensor allows you to trigger any K8s resource the same way you would trigger an Argo Workflow.

 * The [example](https://github.com/argoproj/argo-events/tree/master/examples/sensors/trigger-standard-k8s-resource.yaml) showcases how you can trigger different standard K8s resources.
   You can find K8s API reference [here](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/).

 * To trigger other standard K8s resources, change the group and version in `triggers/resource` accordingly.

-### Trigger Gateway
-Follow the [example](https://github.com/argoproj/argo-events/tree/master/examples/sensors/trigger-gateway.yaml) to trigger a gateway.

-In the example, the sensor creates a configmap and gateway resource for artifact gateway.

-Because a gateway depends on `gateway-configmap` which stores the event source configurations, the first trigger in sensor is a configmap and the second trigger is actual gateway.

-### How to pass the event payload to triggers other than Argo Workflow?
-Same way you would pass an event payload to an Argo Workflow trigger.
-Refer [here](sensor.md#how-to-pass-an-event-payload-to-a-trigger)

 ## How can I add my custom resource as trigger?
 The set of currently supported resources are implemented in the `store` package.